AWS Data Pipeline

 - AWS Data Pipeline is a web service that makes it easy to automate and schedule regular data movement and data processing activities in AWS

 - helps define data-driven workflows

-- AWS Data Pipeline allows you to quickly define a dependent chain of data sources, destinations, and predefined or custom data processing activities called a pipeline.
+- AWS Data Pipeline allows you to quickly define a pipeline, which defines a dependent chain of data sources, destinations, and predefined or custom data processing activities

 - supports scheduling where the pipeline regularly performs processing activities such as distributed data copy, SQL transforms, EMR applications, or custom scripts against destinations such as S3, RDS, or DynamoDB.

 - By executing the scheduling, retry, and failure logic for the workflows as a highly scalable and fully managed service, Data Pipeline ensures that the pipelines are robust and highly available.

 AWS Data Pipeline features

 - Managed workflow orchestration service for data-driven workflows

 - Infrastructure management service, as it will provision and terminate resources as required

 - Provides dependency resolution